-How to Transfer a Squarespace Site to Another Account
+How to Transfer Squarespace Sites to Another Account

-There are times when you may need to transfer ownership of your Squarespace site.
+There are times when you may need to transfer ownership of your Squarespace site to another account.
 Maybe you’ve handed design duties to a collaborator or set up a site for a client and now need to pass it over.
 With Squarespace you can move a site from one account to another, but the process isn’t always obvious.

-This guide will walk you step by step through transferring a Squarespace site to another account, explain what does (and doesn’t) carry over, and share a few best practices so you avoid common issues along the way.
+This guide will explain how to transfer a Squarespace site to another account, explain what does (and doesn’t) carry over, and share a few best practices so you avoid common issues along the way.

 This post contains affiliate links.
 If you click and make a purchase, we might earn a small commission at no extra cost to you.
 We only recommend products we love and trust.
 Read our affiliate disclosure.

-Before we dive into the how, it’s helpful to understand when transferring a Squarespace site to another account makes sense.
+Before we dive into the how, it’s helpful to understand when you might need to move a Squarespace site to another account.
 Ownership changes are common, and knowing when and why to transfer ensures your site stays secure and well-managed.
 Here are the most common scenarios:

 Client handover